Major London college criticised over ‘excessively high’ grading

 In addition to raising concerns about how module tutors would often change unexpectedly during a course – one student complained about “three changes of tutor on a module in one month while another mentioned “six or seven lecturer changes” – the assessment team also drew attention to the conditions of the module unit contracts used by Regent.

-That contract condition created a “systemic and perverse incentive for excessively high marking from tutors” with many modules, even those with high numbers, having 100 per cent pass rates, including five level 4 modules in 2020-21, each of which had 232 students.
+That contract condition created a “systemic and perverse incentive for excessively high marking from tutors”, with many modules, even those with high numbers, having 100 per cent pass rates, including five level 4 modules in 2020-21, each of which had 232 students.

-One tutor reportedly told his class that they “try to make everybody pass”, the report says, while another said they “tried to pass everyone at least 40” and that they “usually don’t give less than 60, that is my marking”.
+One tutor reportedly told their class that they “try to make everybody pass”, the report says, while another said they “tried to pass everyone at least 40” and that they “usually don’t give less than 60, that is my marking”.

-Those high pass marks - which the OfS suggested may relate to “excessive support provided to pass assessments” – came despite the college claiming to the TEF that about “80 per cent of students first language is not English”.
+Those high pass marks – which the OfS suggested may relate to “excessive support provided to pass assessments” – came despite the college claiming to the TEF that about “80 per cent of students’ first language is not English”.

 The regulator’s assessment team also raised concerns about how students could balance full-time study – which requires at least 26.5 hours a week of independent study, plus lectures – with full-time work, suggesting “academic support was often not effectively deployed for students managing the pressures of full-time employment and full-time study”.